amoghjos/appbussiness/README.md

 <a href = "https://www.sketchappsources.com/free-source/3771-essentials-icon-pack-sketch-freebie-resource.html"> Essentials Icon Pack Sketch Resource </a>

 <b>If you liked my collection, please hit that star, and if you want to add a resource on this list, feel free to make a pull request! </b>

+# App Marketing

+<h3>Blog Series</h3>

+<a href = "https://amplitude.com/mobile-analytics?ref=blog-cta"> Mobile Analytics Guide with 50+ Resources for App Makers
+</a> - List of blog articles about activation and retension and how to use mobile app analytics to improve these KIPs